pdf-raku/PDF-raku/README.md

   - PDF::Object::Type::ObjStm - PDF 1.5+ Object stream (holds compressed objects)
   - PDF::Object::Type::XRef - PDF 1.5+ Cross Reference stream
   - ... many more to come

+## PDF::Reader

+Loads a PDF index (cross reference table and/or stream), then allows random access via the `$.ind.obj(...)` method.
+The `$.ast()` method can be used to load the entire PDF into memory for reserialization, etc.

+## PDF::Writer

+Reserializes an AST back to a PDF image with a rebuilt cross reference table.

 ## See also